Q: What is AWS Directory Service?

 Yes.
 AWS Directory Service supports cost allocation tagging.
 Tags make it easier for you to allocate costs and optimize spending by categorizing and grouping AWS resources.
 For example, you can use tags to group resources by administrator, application name, cost center, or a specific project.

-Please refer to Regional Products and Services for details of AWS Directory Service availability by region
+Refer to Regional Products and Services for details of AWS Directory Service availability by region.

-Q: How do I create a Microsoft AD directory?
+Q: How do I create an AWS Managed Microsoft AD directory?

-You can launch the AWS Directory Service console from the AWS Management Console to create a Microsoft AD directory.
+You can launch the AWS Directory Service console from the AWS Management Console to create an AWS Managed Microsoft AD directory.
 Alternatively, you can use the AWS SDK or AWS CLI.

-Q: Can I configure the storage, CPU, or memory parameters of my Microsoft AD directory?
+Q: Can I configure the storage, CPU, or memory parameters of my AWS Managed Microsoft AD directory?

 No. This functionality is not supported at this time.